Quick Summary

 The emergency will

 Section 2249 of the German Civil Code (2024) contains the regulations on the so-called “emergency will”.
-As the name suggests, an emergency will may only be used in emergency situations.
-Such a situation, for example, is a life-threatening situation where it can be assumed that the testator will no longer be able to draw up a will.
+As the name suggests, an emergency will may only be used in special emergency situations.
+Such a situation exists, for example, if the testator is in a life-threatening situation and it can be assumed that he or she will no longer be able to draw up a will.
 The emergency will therefore loses its validity if the testator is still alive three months after the emergency will was drawn up.

 The following special features apply to emergency wills:

 Important: This article can only provide an initial overview of the different types of wills in Germany.
 If you are planning to settle your estate or revise an existing will, it is advisable to seek advice from a specialist lawyer or a notary’s office.
-That way, you can be sure to find the best form of testament and that the will will be drawn up legally compliant.
+In this way, you can be sure that the best form of will is found for you and that the will is drawn up in a legally compliant manner.